 Jana Semerádová artistic director

-The transverse flute player Jana Semerádová is a graduate of the Prague Conservatory, the Faculty of Philosophy, Charles University (Theory and Practice of Early Music), and the Royal Conservatory in the Hague, the Netherlands.
-She is a laureate of the Magdeburg and Munich international competitions.
+Flautist Jana Semerádová is a graduate of the Prague Conservatory, the Faculty of Philosophy, Charles University (Theory and Practice of Early Music), and the Royal Conservatory in the Hague, the Netherlands.
+She is also a laureate of the Magdeburg and Munich international competitions.

-Jana Semerádová has performed on prominent European concert platforms (eg. eg. Bachfest Leipzig, Musikfestspiele Potsdam, Innsbrucker Festwochen, Händel-Festspiele Halle, Centre de musique baroque de Versailles, Festival de Sablé, Prague Spring, Tage Alter Musik Regensburg, Vantaa Baroque, Konzerthaus in Vienna and Berlin, Vratislavia Cantans, and Palau de Música Barcelona).
-As a soloist she has collaborated with eminent artists such as Magdalena Kožená, Sergio Azzolini, Alfredo Bernardini, and Enrico Onofri, and she regularly appears with the Akademie für Alte Musik Berlin, Wrocławska Orkiestra Barokowa, Orkiestra Historyczna a Ars Antiqua Austria..
+Jana Semerádová has performed at leading European concert venues and festivals (such as Bachfest Leipzig, Festival Oude Muziek Utrecht, Musikfestspiele Potsdam Sanssouci, Innsbrucker Festwochen, Händel-Festspiele Halle, Centre de musique baroque de Versailles, Festival de Sablé, the Prague Spring festival, Tage Alter Musik Regensburg, the Konzerthaus in Vienna and Berlin, Vratislavia Cantans a Palau de la Música Catalana), collaborated as a soloist with artists including Magdalena Kožená, Sergio Azzolini, Alfredo Bernardini, and Enrico Onofri, and regularly performs with the Akademie für Alte Musik Berlin, Il suonar parlante, Wrocławska Orkiestra Barokowa, Orkiestra Historyczna and Ars Antiqua Austria.

 In 2015 she received her habilitation degree as an associate professor of flute from the Faculty of Music and Dance at the Academy of Performing Arts in Prague.
 In 2019 she was awarded the prize of the Prague Group of the Society for Arts and Sciences.